ontodev/edn-ld/README.md

 ## Tutorial

-Try out EDN-LD by cloning this project and starting a REPL:
+Try out EDN-LD with our [interactive online tutorial](http://try.edn-ld.com), or by cloning this project and starting a REPL:

     $ git clone https://github.com/ontodev/edn-ld.git
     $ cd edn-ld